madfam-io/plinto/docs/internal/operations/README.md

 - **[Production Readiness Report](./PRODUCTION_READINESS_REPORT.md)** - Complete assessment of current production status with detailed analysis of all 5 systems and readiness evaluation

 ### Deployment Guides
-- **[Railway Deployment Guide](./RAILWAY_DEPLOYMENT.md)** - Complete guide for deploying Plinto to Railway with configuration, environment setup, and troubleshooting
+- **[Railway Deployment Guide](./RAILWAY_DEPLOYMENT.md)** - Complete guide for deploying Janua to Railway with configuration, environment setup, and troubleshooting

 ## 📊 Current Status